Is Your New Skincare Working? Skin Purging vs. Product Reactions

 When to See a Dermatologist

-Sometimes changes aren’t caused by a product at all.
-If your skin:
+Sometimes visible changes aren’t caused by a product at all.
+It may be helpful to consult a dermatologist or a qualified professional if your skin:

-- Shows signs of sensitivity
+• Shows persistent signs of sensitivity or reactivity

 How to Avoid Product-Related Temporary Changes